How to Introduce Yourself at a Job Fair

 Have questions ready.
-Have a list of questions you want to ask, so you’re not fumbling for what to say.
+Prepare a list of questions to ask, so you’re not fumbling for what to say.
 If time permits, check out company websites in advance so you’re familiar with the participating employers.
 Check out the mission statement of each company of interest, as well as the openings listed on the career page.
-Review this list of the best questions to ask at a job fair include "What skills do you look for most in a candidate for X position?" and "What is one of the biggest challenges of the job?"
+The best questions to ask at a job fair include "What skills do you look for most in a candidate for X position?" and "What is one of the biggest challenges of the job?"
 Personalize your own list of questions prior to the job fair so that you can learn more about the topics that interest you the most.

 What to do when you’re especially shy.
-If you’re shy or extremely introverted – or if networking just isn’t your thing, consider bringing a friend, especially someone who is naturally sociable.
+If you’re shy or extremely introverted – or if networking just isn’t your thing – consider bringing a friend, especially someone who is naturally sociable.
 It will be much easier if you have someone else tagging along.
-Also, read these networking tips for introverts before you brave a career fair.

 Check in when you arrive at the fair.
 You may need to sign in at the reception area and get a name tag.
 Your name tag goes on your right side because you’ll be shaking hands with your right hand.
 Having the name tag on the same side as the handshake draws the recruiter’s eye to your name tag, making it easier for them to remember your name.

 Visit companies in priority order.
 Make the rounds, visiting your priority companies first.
 That way you’ll be most likely to get to meet a representative from the companies you’re most interested in working for.
 If you have extra time, talk to other organizations too – you may find a surprise company that’s a good match.

 Introduce yourself with a smile.
 A smile really does make everyone feel better about themselves, and that includes the person you’re introducing yourself to.
 Be proactive and take the initiative, tell the recruiter who you are, and offer to shake hands.
 A simple introduction is fine: